-This section is characterized morphologically by spathulated, spotted and/or warted petals and incurved side lobes.
+This section is characterized morphologically by spathulated, spotted and/or warted petals and incurved side lobes of the lip.
 Most of the species of the section Barbata were classified incorrectly.
 As seen in table 2 in Supplementary 4, most of the incorrect classified pictures were classified as section Paphiopedilum.
 One explanation for this mistake could be that the species in both sections share several similar characteristics.
 The petals for instance have mostly the same shape.
-Although the colour is not always the same in both sections, some species from different sections have the same petal colour.
+Another explantion is that both sections have many species so variation is high.

 After characteristic pictures of three different species of the section Barbata were added to the test set, belonging to P. argus, P. tonsum and P. wardii, it turned out that even pictures with all characteristics of the section clearly visible were hard to classify correctly (see table 3 in supplementary 4).
 Like before, one of the possible explanations could be that species of the section Barbata share characteristics with the section Paphiopedilum.
-Another explanation could be that there is not enough train data of these species, or the train data is not good enough.
+Another explanation could be that not enough train data of these species were added yet.

 Section Brachypetalum

-This section is characterized morphologically by broad-elliptic petals with purple spots, small and ovoid lip with an incurved margin and pale yellow or white flowers.
+This section is characterized morphologically by broad-elliptic petals with purple spots, a small and ovoid lip with an incurved margin and pale yellow or white flowers.
 The visual recognition software developed during this internship identified this section very well (see table 4 in supplementary 3).
 None of the pictures were classified incorrectly and only a few were classified as unknown.
 But even then, most of the time the correct section was one of the options.
+A possible explanation could be that this section contains few species only so variation is low.

 Section Coryopedilum

-This section is characterized morphologically by long, tapering, spirally twisted down hanging petals with warts on the margins, glandular at tip and incurved side lobes.
+This section is characterized morphologically by long, tapering, spirally twisted and hanging petals with warts on the margins and glands at the tip and a lip with incurved side lobes.
 In this section one picture stands out, P. rothschildianium1.
 This picture was classified correctly with all networks (See table 5 in supplementary 4).
 So this is a good picture for classifying.
 Further, it is shown that the other two pictures of this species were much harder to identify.
-Possible explanations are that the first picture has more characteristics visible than the other two or the quality of the first picture is better than the other two.
+Possible explanations are that the first picture has more characteristics visible than the other two (i.e. specify these) or that the quality of the first picture is better than the other two.
+With quality I mean… please explain.

 Section Parvisepalum

-This section is characterized morphologically by broad-elliptic, sub circular cream/yellow coloured petals and large staminodes.
+This section is characterized morphologically by broad-elliptic, sub circular cream/yellow coloured petals and a large staminode.
 This section also has a striking picture, P. emersonii2_1.
-This picture is always incorrectly classified.
+This picture was always incorrectly classified.
 Research on this picture shows that the petals are darker than the petals on the other pictures of this section.
-In addition, table 6 in supplementary 4 shows that armeniacum is the best species.
-All test pictures of this species are classified correct by all networks.
+In addition, table 6 in supplementary 4 shows that P. armeniacum was the best recognized species.
+All test pictures of this species were classified correct by all networks.
+A possible explanation could be that this section contains few species only so variation is low.

 Hybrids of species from sections Parvisepalum and Brachypetalum